gr4vy/gr4vy-embed/README.md

       - loaders.svg # An animated SVG loader, shown while the page loads
       - Emitter/ # A helper class used to communicate with the parent frame
       - Logger # A helper class used to output debug statements to the console
+  - umd/ # The UMD entry point for the CDN / Node integration which bundles React and uses a setup method
 - stories/ # Storybook stories
 - tests/ # Tests, test configuration, and snapshots
 - webpack/ # Configuration for Webpack, the tool used to transpile the source into a single file